Rio Carnival's overlooked, all-important rite: The count - KTVZ

 One judge evaluating costumes last year docked one-tenth of a point from a school because “a considerable quantity of paraders’ hats were slipping or fallen,” and she noted another school had promised to deliver “a diversity of green tones,” though only lime green prevailed.
 A harmony judge noted “occasional loss of internal homogeneity” and that “the neglect or weakening of some voices emptied the song of its sonic mass.”

 If a gap appears between sections, the school can lose points.
-In this year’s parade, the lighthouse atop Unidos da Tijuca’s float was knocked severely askew, which could cost them.
-Internet users joked that it resembled the Leaning Tower of Pisa.
+In this year’s parade, the lighthouse atop Unidos da Tijuca’s float was knocked severely askew, which cost them.

 Starting last year, judges’ justifications are posted online within 48 hours.
 And cameras inside judges’ booths record what they can see, so schools can review footage and compare to the judges’ notes for inconsistencies.
 If any are found, schools can petition for a judge’s removal.

-In interviews with two dozen paraders on Monday night, about half said they think judges’ determinations still reflect some undue influence, and rattled off one or another perceived injustice.
+In interviews with two dozen paraders on Monday night, about half said they think judges’ determinations still reflect some undue influence.
 But most acknowledged scoring has improved with each passing year.

 “They are trying to organize, so the competition happens only on the avenue, but there’s a lot still happening behind the scenes.
 Every samba dancer knows that,” Carol Tavares, 40, said Monday before parading with Unidos da Tijuca.
 “It’s on the path toward changing.”